Last updated 5 June 2019

 The role of the Chairman is to lead the Board and be responsible for its governance, performance and effectiveness.
 The Chairman sets the tone for the Company and ensures that the links between the Board and the executive team, as well as between the Board and the shareholders, are strong and efficient.

 In recognising the importance of high standards of corporate governance, integrity and business ethics, the Directors of the Board have chosen to apply the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
 The QCA Code focusses on the pursuit of medium to long-term value for shareholders through the delivery of an efficient, effective and dynamic management framework, accompanied by good communication.
 A description of how the Group applies the 10 governance principles of the QCA Code is provided below.
-Further information on our compliance with the QCA Code and our corporate governance is provided in Alpha’s Annual Review 2018.
+Further information on our compliance with the QCA Code and our corporate governance is provided in Alpha’s Annual Report 2019.

-The Group’s proven business model is premised upon delivering growth through the cross-sell and up-sell of its high-quality services to existing clients; and selling its services to new clients in new jurisdictions.
+The Group’s proven business model is premised upon delivering growth through the cross-sell and upsell of its high-quality services to existing clients; and selling its services to new clients in new jurisdictions.
 The Group organises its service proposition around specialist practice areas, which enable it to target and meet the demands of relevant stakeholders in a range of client segments.
-The service offering is currently defined by 10 business practices.
+The service offering is currently defined by 12 business practices.

 The Group’s strategy is to continue to grow and achieve a larger share of its chosen markets by building on its successful service offering.
 The geographic expansion of Alpha’s business practices is a key component of that growth strategy.
 The strategy is focussed around the following main growth objectives: 1.
 Expanding the existing business practices; 2.
 Rolling out the proven practice model globally; and 3.
-Making selective bolt-on acquisitions.
+Making selective acquisitions.

 The executive team, represented in the Global Management Board, oversees the social and ethical framework, and is responsible for reviewing operational processes for managing social, environmental and ethical risk.
 In this respect, the Global Management Board reports into the Board of Directors, to ensure that any significant risks to the longer-term success of the business arising from such matters are adequately mitigated and addressed.
 The Board believes that the risk of impact to the long-term success of the Group is low, and satisfactorily managed, based upon its line of business and geographical footprint.